Why It Works

 I like a little cheese for extra flavor and to bump up the browning.
 After the potato slices are shingled in a buttered casserole dish, I sprinkle a touch of grated Parmesan and Gruyere before topping with the next layer.
 I'll repeat this until no more potatoes remain, leaving the top layer cheese-free for the initial low-temperature bake.
 The reserved starchy milk gets poured over the layers.

-After the first low bake, I top the gratin with a little more cheese before blasting it under the broiler.
-The sides and bottom will be richly golden and that extra dusting of cheese will form a thick and chewy crust.
+I first bake the gratin covered at 350°F (177°C) for about one hour.
+Then, I top the gratin with cheese and continue to bake uncovered for another 20 minutes until the sauce thickens.
+The sides and bottom will be richly golden and that extra dusting of cheese will form a thick, chewy crust.

 By starting with a flavorful base and focusing on a few key details, no more gratins need to suffer the fate of having an unappealing lower half.
 If only someone could convince me to eat a muffin stump, my conscience could finally rest at ease.